 Historisches Museum Frankfurt

 The Historisches Museum Frankfurt is back by the Eiserner Steg Bridge.
 Frankfurt’s oldest museum, this is the place to pick if you want to learn more about the history of Frankfurt.

-The buildings themselves are very interesting – the museum is housed over five buildings with a square opposite the Main River.
-The buildings range in age from 800 years old to 2017 – the perfect way to walk you through all of Frankfurt’s interesting past.
+The buildings of the museum are very interesting.
+The museum calls five buildings home opposite the Main River.
+The buildings range in age from 800 years old to 2017.
+It’s the perfect way to walk through Frankfurt’s interesting past.

-It’s a big museum with plenty to see and you won’t get through it all in a couple of hours so get some information on arrival so you can make sure you hit your preferred parts.
+It’s a big museum with plenty to see.
+You won’t get through it all in a couple of hours.
+On arrival, make sure you get an introduction so you can prioritize the parts that most interest you.

-My favourite part is Frankfurt Once?
-It aims to discuss how Frankfurt residents lived and what makes Frankfurt the way it is by looking at many different aspects of life like finance, science, toys, media, furniture and more.
+My favorite part is Frankfurt Once?
+It discusses how Frankfurt residents lived and what makes Frankfurt the way it is.
+It examines many different aspects of life like finance, science, toys, media, furniture and more.

-Frankfurt Now! is also interesting with an exploration of what it’s like to live in Frankfurt now, what’s special about Frankfurt and what the future may hold.
+The Frankfurt Now! section is also great.
+It talks about what it’s like to live in Frankfurt now, what’s special about Frankfurt and what the future may hold.
 There’s also a cool scale model of the city.